microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

     * Fetch it asynchronously from a document history server

 When it comes to procuring repair data
-(both for the issuing client and the receiving peer) it can be up to the application whether local caching of asynchronous fetching from the history service.
+(both for the issuing client and the receiving peers) it can be up to the application whether local caching of asynchronous fetching from the history service.
-This can be a static choice or a dynamic (e.g., based on memory pressure) one.
+This can be a static choice or a dynamic one (e.g., based on memory pressure).

 The design above has the following noteworthy characteristics:
-* Applications can opt out of undo support on a per-document basis, paying no overhead for its support in other documents/applications.
+* Applications can opt out of undo support on a per-document basis, paying no overhead for its support in other documents.
-* In applications where one can only undo edits from one's own session, participants that do not contribute edits or are unable to issue undos, only need to access repair data for the peer window.
+* In applications where one can only undo edits from one's own session, participants that do not contribute edits or are unable to issue undos, only need to access repair data as far back as the collaboration window extends.

 The above does not account for partial checkouts.
 The expected effect of partial checkouts